K–10Auslan K–10 Syllabus (2023)

 - as Stage 5 language elective

 School sectors are responsible for implementing syllabuses and are best placed to provide schools with specific guidance and information on implementation given their understanding of their individual contexts.
+Schools may choose to implement the new syllabus during the planning and preparation phase.

 Content